MistyCommunity/Documentation/src/content/onboarding/get-started/system-updates.md

 # {{title}}

-You can perform OTA (over the air) updates for Misty by using the [Misty Companion app](../../3-ways-to-interact-with-misty/companion-app/#updating-misty) or [API Explorer](../../3-ways-to-interact-with-misty/api-explorer/#system-updates).
+Misty checks for available system updates every time you turn her on or restart her.
+If you've not restarted her recently, you can check for and perform updates for Misty with the [Misty Companion app](../../3-ways-to-interact-with-misty/companion-app/#updating-misty) or [API Explorer](../../3-ways-to-interact-with-misty/api-explorer/#system-updates).

 Updates can include: